 - Largo da Ordem (old town) – it is part of the historical downtown area and is one of the most interesting places in Curitiba.
 Do not miss the Handcraft Market (Feira do Artesanato), that happens every Sunday from 9 am to 1 pm.

 You can visit all these tourist attractions in our guided full day tour “Curitiba Intensive Tour”.

 Another must-do tour in Curitiba is the famous train tour to Morretes!
-In 2012, almost 190,000 people enjoyed the historical railroad that links Curitiba to the coast.
+More than 200,000 people every year enjoy the historical railroad that links Curitiba to the coast.
 More information about this tour here.

 Special Paraná Turismo Receptivo – Rua Voluntários da Pátria, 262 sala 5 – Curitiba – PR – 80020-000 - Brazil – Tel.: 55 41 3232 1314 – e-mail: firstname.lastname@example.org – Tourism Ministry Registration: 18.005869.10.0001-1